aragonzkresearch/blog/blogo-input/posts/ecdsa-akd.md

 ### Presignatures

-Presignatures take into account that one of the threads of computation of the ECDSA signing algorithm doesn't actually depend on the message being signed at all.
-It's possible to generate `r` at random, then compute `R = rG and t = F(R)` before the message itself is known.
+Presignatures take into account that one of the threads of computation of the ECDSA signing algorithm doesn't depend on the message being signed at all.
+It's perfectly possible to generate `r` at random, then compute `R = rG and t = F(R)` before the message itself is known.

 #### Why is this useful?